 Lemon balm is part of the mint family, and the herb's anxiolytic uses date back as far as the Middle Ages.
 The leaves of lemon balm contain phytocompounds called terpenes, which are thought to be responsible for the herb's relaxing effects.

 A lemon balm and valerian anti-anxiety infusion can make wonders for your nerves, since the effectiveness of lemon balm leaves is maximized when it is used alongside other anxiolytic herbs.

 Passion Flower (Passiflora incarnata)

 It's been suggested that the anxiolytic properties of passion flower rival those of prescription medicines.
 This is due to the plant's active compounds and their calming, muscle-relaxing effects.
-For that reason, the herb is used to treat panic disorder and generalized anxiety disorder (GAD).
+For that reason, the herb is used to treat panic disorder and GAD.
 Passion flower has been shown to exert a sedative action, which may be of help in the treatment of anxiety-related sleep disorders.

 A soothing passion flower and saffron relaxant infusion can help provide relief after a long, stressful day.

 Valerian (Valeriana officinalis)

 Among the herbs that help with anxiety, valerian has a well-deserved reputation.
 It has been suggested that consuming valerian root has a relaxing effect when encountering social situations.
 The herb slows down the central nervous system, and it is, therefore, often used in combination with other anxiolytic herbs, such as lemon balm, for relieving stress.
 Valerian root is also valued for its sedative properties; when consumed continuously over a period of several weeks, the root can help relieve anxiety-related sleep disorders, such as insomnia.

 A warm cup of valerian tea blend for relaxation will put your body and brain into a calming state so that you can get a restful night of sleep.

 St. John's Wort (Hypericum perforatum)